-One day, the Soviet Embassy in Rome organized a reception at in honour of the Prof. Rudolf Samoilovich and the pilot Boris Ciuknowsky, the heroes of the expedition of the icebreaker “Krassin”, which rescued the survivors of the dirigible “Italia”, crashed on its mission to the Artic Pole, on May 1928.
+One day, the Soviet Embassy in Rome organised a reception at in honour of the Prof. Rudolf Samoilovich and the pilot Boris Chukhnovsky, the heroes of the expedition of the icebreaker “Krassin”, which rescued the survivors of the dirigible “Italia”, crashed on its mission to the Artic Pole, on May 1928.
 Italo Balbo was present at the event and saw the Soviet pilot fraternising with the Italian colleagues.
 He decided to propose the Soviet Ambassador Kruski to include Odessa in the route of his air cruise.
 Later, Balbo obtained the approval of Mussolini, as well.

 For the long distance flight, Balbo created a formation of 33 hydroplanes.
 New radio stations designed by the Navy were installed on the aircraft.
 The squadron transported more than 100 people: pilots, engineers, radio operators, journalists and representatives of the Italian Armed Forces.